 2. Lighting Setup

-Your photograph reflective products work as a mirror.
+Product photograph lighting for reflective products works as a mirror.
 So, if the light source comes from the same direction as your camera, it can cause mirror-like highlights resulting in blown-out spots with no texture.

 Therefore, stick with the basic principles of light that were taught in school.
 As per the law of reflection, if you project light on a flat reflective surface, then the angle of incidence will be equal to the angle of reflection.